Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fundamentals/launch.rst

     lightning run model path/to/your/script.py

-This is essentially the same as running ``python path/to/your/script.py`` but it also let's you configure:
+This is essentially the same as running ``python path/to/your/script.py`` but it also lets you configure:

 - ``--accelerator``: The accelerator to use
 - ``--devices``: The number of devices to use (per machine)